 Standardly the civil team/build team will try and complete the civil works 2 to 3 days prior to connect appointment in case any issues arise, but depending on the weather this maybe pushed back.
 You have the option to be notified 24 hours prior to civils so that you can be made aware of when it is happening.
 Unless advised otherwise, you do not need to be home for the civil work (outside) to be completed.

 We do require consent from your landlord.
-We will send you a building owner’s consent form to be signed.
+We will send you a landlord consent form to be signed.
 We will need to remove your connect appointment as we can not proceed with any civil (outside build) work.

 Once we receive the consent form back.
 We will be back in touch with you to book you back in.

-We (Enable) offer FREE residential installations, no matter how long your driveway is.
-However, please be aware that some retailers may charge for the installation of their equipment so it is best to check with your preferred retailer when you go to switch to fibre broadband.
+Enable offer FREE residential installations, no matter how long your driveway is.
+However, please be aware that some internet service providers may charge for the installation of their equipment so it is best to check with your preferred provider when you switch to fibre broadband.

 Enable’s current coverage area is reflection of its current contract with the Government under the Ultra-fast Broadband Initiative.
 We need to remain focused on delivering on this contract in the short-term.

 Once we have finished, we will be able to look at other commercially viable deployment opportunities.